GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 {% capture text %}
 The Prosecution Project is a collaborative research project on the history of the criminal trial in Australia from 1788 to 1960.
-Sources of text data included Supreme Court crimial trial registers, Police Gazettes notices, Prison and Convict Registers, along with press releases and other newspaper articles  [https://prosecutionproject.griffith.edu.au/](https://prosecutionproject.griffith.edu.au/).
+Sources of text data included Supreme Court criminal trial registers, Police Gazettes notices, Prison and Convict Registers, along with press releases and other newspaper articles  [https://prosecutionproject.griffith.edu.au/](https://prosecutionproject.griffith.edu.au/).

 The images below include example source materials like those used by the Prosecution Project:
 - Libraries Tasmania Digital Image ID AB693-1-1 1853-1854: Registers of Criminal Cases Prosecuted by the Crown (AB693), 1853-1984. retrieved May 10, 2021, from [https://stors.tas.gov.au/AB693-1-1$init=AB693-1-1_039](https://stors.tas.gov.au/AB693-1-1$init=AB693-1-1_039)